yanleihu/Bluestein-Method/README.md

 # Bluestein-Method

-Full-path light propagation can be obtained with great flexibility (the region of interest and resolution can be arbitrarily defined) and superior speed using the Bluestein method.
+Full-path light propagation can be obtained with great flexibility (the region of interest and resolution can be arbitrarily defined) and superior speed.

-This algorithm can be used in the fields of optical imaging, holography as well as optical devices design.
+This full-path algorithm can be used in the fields of optical imaging, holography as well as optical devices design.

 YANLEI HU @USTC @2020